reflow-project/weloop/README.md

 # WeLoop

-**WeLoop is a React/TypeScript client for ZenPub and a key component of ReflowOS**
+**WeLoop is a React/TypeScript client for BonFire (formerly ZenPub) and a key component of ReflowOS**

 ![Deployment](https://github.com/reflow-project/weloop/workflows/Deployment/badge.svg)